iCQ Level 3 End-Point Assessment for Safeguarding Support Officer - Core Content

 Core ideas you must understand for this topic

-• **Types of Abuse and Neglect:** Comprehensive knowledge of physical, emotional, sexual, financial, organisational abuse, neglect, self-neglect, domestic abuse, modern slavery, and radicalisation, including their indicators.
+• Types of abuse: physical, emotional, sexual, financial, neglect, self-neglect, and modern slavery, including signs and indicators.

 Learning Objectives